BananaDev2000/unity-color-picker/README.md

 # Unity Color Picker for VS Code

 Adds proper color picker support for Unity `Color`, `Color32`, named colors, and Unity HTML hex colors directly inside C# scripts.
+This tool was made using AI, please feel free to correct or clean up anything you want :)

 ## Features